growingpenguin/growingpenguin.github.io/_posts/2024-02-28-USRP_Environment_Setup7~9.md

 In the case of BPSK, as mentioned, the bits '0' and '1' might be mapped to -1 and +1, respectively <br/>
 This is done to prepare the data for modulation <br/>
 **Upsampling**:  <br/>
-After symbol mapping, the data is upsampled <br/>
+Widen the interval between signals <br/>
 Upsampling is the process of increasing the sample rate by inserting zeros between the original samples to increase the length of the data sequence, which is then followed by a filtering process to smooth out the signal <br/>
 Example: <br/>
 Starting with the Original Sampled Signal: <br/>